adrian-moisa/visual-school/01-basic-html/02-basic-css/README.md

     - Try assembling a gradient using manual notation or an online generator.
     - Try some basic animations with `transition`, connect them to the `:hover` selector

-I'm not going to deep into taks because I myself I'm not a big fan of doing book exercises while learning.
+I'm not going to deep into tasks because I myself I'm not a big fan of doing book exercises while learning.
 I feel like they are draining your energy while giving little reward.
 Feel free to skip them completely and just read the samples.
 Than go and build something meaningful for you.
-This will be way more fun than doing these tasks.
-Most of the material covered here will be reviewed when starting the real exercises after introductory Javascript chapter.
+This will be way more entertaining than doing these menial tasks.
+Most of the material covered here will be reviewed when starting the real life and fun exercises after introductory Javascript chapter.
 The choice is yours.

 <br><br><br>
 ## Real life situations